 Students in Avila's ESL program are able to take up to 7 credits (1-2 courses) of non-ESL classes while studying ESL.
 This allows you to work on your degree while you improve your English.
-If you choose, you are also able to take only ESL classes.
+You can also take only ESL classes if you want.

 How do I apply to Avila to become a student?

-In order to apply to Avila, click on “apply online” in the upper right hand corner.
-Once you complete this application, you will also need to email a copy of your school transcripts, a bank statement showing you have sufficient funds to attend Avila, and a copy of your passport.
+In order to apply to Avila, click here: Apply Online.
+Click the "+ International" purple drop down bar, then click on the Apply Now gray button.
+After you complete this application, you will also need to email a copy of your school transcripts, a bank statement showing you have sufficient funds to attend Avila, and a copy of your passport.
 If you do not want to study ESL first, you will also need to send a copy of your TOEFL score.
 You may send these documents to Pam Sparks at firstname.lastname@example.org.